TITLE VI

 What is Johnson O’Malley?

-The Indian Education Parent Committee meets regularly with the program director on designing, implementing, and evaluating the Title VI and Johnson O’Malley programs.
+The Indian Education Parent Committee meets regularly with the program director to design, implement, and evaluate the Title VI and Johnson O’Malley programs.
 Meeting dates are listed on the Indian Education link.

 JOM Parent Committee Meetings